Request a free quote Phone Icon

 CNC machining allows for tighter tolerance than injection molding, meaning measurements will be more consistently accurate.
 Tight tolerance is possible with injection molding, but it is more difficult to achieve.

-Additionally, injection molding is more prone to imperfections than CNC machining due to mold structure.
+Additionally, injection molding is more prone to imperfections than CNC machining due to the mold structure.
 Molds consist of two separate pieces that close together during production, which can cause surface imperfections in some materials.
 The injector can also add air bubbles to the part, which can cause other flaws within the product.
 CNC machined parts can also experience imperfections, but you’re more likely to get a clean surface finish using this method.

 CNC machining offers greater flexibility for changes in design than injection molding.
 If you need to change your part’s design, a machinist must alter the CAD file to meet your new specifications.
 This quick adjustment is especially helpful when creating custom parts or adjusting prototypes.